jajunk/LightHouseLinuxMasterMDFiles/Package and Process Management/Proccess Monitoring and Management.md

 renice -n 5 -p PID  # Change priority of running process
 ```

-3. Background and Foreground Processes
+### 3. Background and Foreground Processes

-a) Start a process in the background:
+- Start a process in the background:
 ```
 command &
 ```

-b) Move a running process to the background:
+- Move a running process to the background:
-Press Ctrl+Z, then type 'bg'
+Press Ctrl+Z

-c) Bring a background process to the foreground:
+- Bring a background process to the foreground:
 ```
 fg %job_number
 ```

-d) List background jobs:
+- List background jobs:
 ```
 jobs
 ```

-4. Advanced Monitoring Tools
+### 4. Advanced Monitoring Tools

-a) iotop - I/O Monitoring
+- iotop - I/O Monitoring
 'iotop' shows I/O usage by processes.

 Install: